-"Below 660 or 680, you're either going to have to pay sizable fees or a higher down payment," Zigas says.
-And that's pretty much the cutoff score for getting a mortgage, he says.
+"Below 660 or 680, you're either going to have to pay sizable fees or a higher down payment," says Barry Zigas, housing policy director for the Consumer Federation of America.
+And that's pretty much the cutoff score for getting a mortgage.

 On the other end, a score of 700 to 720 will get you a good deal, and 750 and above will garner the best rates on the market.

 Stop applying for new credit a year before you apply for financing.
-And keep the moratorium in place until after you close on your home, Ulzheimer says.
+And keep the moratorium in place until after you close on your home.

 Figure out what you can afford

 The buyer's mantra: Get a home that's financially comfortable.

 There are various rules of thumb that will help you get an idea of how much home you can afford.
 If you're using FHA financing, your home payment can't exceed 31 percent of your monthly income.
 But with some mitigating factors, the FHA will let you go higher.

 For conventional loans, a safe formula is that home expenses should not exceed 28 percent of your gross monthly income, says Susan Tiffany, retired director of personal finance publications for adults for the Credit Union National Association.

 For a rough assessment of how much house you can afford, check out Bankrate's new house calculator.

 Improve your chances by: trying on that financial obligation long before you sign the mortgage papers.
 Before you home shop, calculate the mortgage payment for the home in your intended price range, along with the increased expenses (such as taxes, insurance and utilities).
 Then bank the difference between that and what you're paying now.